microchip-pic-avr-examples/avr64ea48-ammonia-fusa-demo-mplab-mcc/README.md

 ### Errors

-If at any point during the above an error occurs, the system will enter a fault state, where it will blink the LED and sound the buzzer in a pattern.
-The message `SYSTEM FAULT` is printed to the UART once every 10 seconds.
+If at any point during the above an error occurs, the system will enter a Fault state, where it will blink the LED and sound the buzzer in a pattern.
+The message `SYSTEM FAULT` is printed to the UART every 10 seconds.
 This is an infinite loop, and can only be exited by power-cycling the microcontroller or by pulling the hardware reset on PF6 to ground.

-*Note:* Button 2 will not reset the microcontroller when in this state.
+**Note:** Button 2 will not reset the microcontroller when in this state.

 ## System States

-This application is controlled by a state machine, shown below.
-The state machine is called once per second to run the Watchdog Timer, get a sample from the sensor, move states, and perform self-checks.
+This application is controlled by a state machine, as shown below.
+The state machine is called once per second to run the Watchdog Timer (WDT), get a sample from the sensor, move states, and perform self-checks.

 TODO: State Machine Image